Blackbolt001/GTchal17/Develop/gist-template.md

 ### Character Classes

 [a-z0-9_\.-] [\da-z\.-] [a-z\.]

-$ - Match the end of the input string.
+$ - Match the end of the input string

 ### Grouping and Capturing